DianaIonita/serverless-api-gateway-caching/README.md

 * `IgnoreWithWarning` - ignores the request to invalidate and adds a `warning` header in the response.
 * `Fail` - fails the request to invalidate the cache key with a 403 response status code.

+## Cache key parameters
+You would define these for endpoints where the response varies according to one or more request parameters.
+API Gateway creates entries in the cache keyed based on them.
+Note that cache key parameters are case sensitive.
+Specifying where the request parameters can be found:
+- request.path.PARAM_NAME
+- request.querystring.PARAM_NAME
+- request.multivaluequerystring.PARAM_NAME
+- request.header.PARAM_NAME
+- request.multivalueheader.PARAM_NAME
+- request.body
+- request.body.JSONPath_EXPRESSION

 ## Examples

 ### Minimal setup